 Clarke Bell can provide an exact quote once we understand the financial situation of the company, how many shareholders or creditors are involved, and the total value of assets owned.

 If you have decided it is the right time to close a limited company, there are many things to take into consideration.

 From whether your company is solvent or insolvent, to how you should close the limited company to what costs you will incur, company directors have a lot to think about.

-To help, Clarke Bell have put together this article explaining how much it costs to close a limited company and what the process involves, to help make the process that little bit easier.
+Clarke Bell has put together this article explaining how much it costs to close a limited company and what the process involves, helping you make sense of what it takes to close a company.

 When looking at how to close a limited company, you will first need to establish whether the business is solvent or insolvent.

 How to close a limited company that is solvent

 If the company is solvent (i.e. it can pay all of its debts / it has no debts) and it has assets in excess of £25,000, the best way to close it is typically with a Members’ Voluntary Liquidation due to the tax benefits.

 An MVL is a voluntary process that winds up a solvent company.

 This is a process that company directors initiate at a time that is right for them and the business.